Access Denied

 Macros: 22g protein | 30g carbs | 7g fiber | 14g fat

-Plant-based protein: Tofu provides complete protein and absorbs flavors beautifully when pressed and pan-fried until crispy.
+Plant-based protein: Tofu provides a complete protein and absorbs flavors beautifully when pressed and pan-fried until crispy.

 Recipe 5: Chicken & White Bean Soup (315 calories)